msojocs/fiddler-everywhere-enhance/README.md

         }
     }
     ```
-10. Copy `ClientApp/dist/main-XXXXXXXXX.js` to `ClientApp/dist/main-XSH4ELY7.original.js`
+10. Copy `ClientApp/dist/main-XXXXXXXX.js` to `ClientApp/dist/main-XXXXXXXX.original.js`
 11. Copy `Resources/app/out/main.js` to `Resources/app/out/main.original.js`
-12. Modify file `main-XXXXXXXXXX.js` and file `main.js` as instructed below.
+12. Modify file `main-XXXXXXXX.js` and file `main.js` as instructed below.
 13. Copy `server/file` -> `Contents/Resources/app/out/file`

+> [!NOTE]
-> You may need to recompile `libfiddler` (or fiddler.dll in 5.17.0+) and `libopen` by yourself.
+> You may need to recompile `libfiddler.dylib` (or `fiddler.dylib` in `5.17.0` and later) and `libopen.dylib` by yourself.

-# How to Modify main.XXXXXXXXXX.js & main.js
+# How to Modify main.XXXXXXXX.js & main.js

 ## For main.js

 1. Open `resources/app/out/main.js` in a text editor
 2. Open & copy content of `server/index.js` & append to `resources/app/out/main.js` at the begining.

-## For main.XXXXXXXXXX.js
+## For main-XXXXXXXX.js

-1. Open `resources/app/out/WebServer/ClientApp/dist/main.XXXXXXXXXX.js` in a text editor
+1. Open `resources/app/out/WebServer/ClientApp/dist/main-XXXXXXXX.js` in a text editor
 2. Find & Replace all - `https://api.getfiddler.com` with `http://127.0.0.1:5678/api.getfiddler.com`
 3. Find & Replace all - `https://identity.getfiddler.com` with `http://127.0.0.1:5678/identity.getfiddler.com`

-# Some Extra Details
+# Some Extra Information

 [Let me see old](./v4.6.2/readme.md)